JeremiahKaren/35percent.github.io/letters/CPOHandbook.md

 The Housing Act also requires tenants to be consulted on demolition.
 If this has not been done then there is room for a challenge to any Notice to Quit.

 Compulsory purchase orders also require that any interference with human rights are made 'in accordance with the law'.
 Should a Council attempt to use compulsory purchase powers instead to remove tenants then the CPO could be challenged on the basis that interference is not in accordance with the law.

+## Private tenants
+It is a little know fact that private tenants also have the right to be rehoused by the Council under the CPO code.
+Section 39 of the Land Compensation Act 1973 says that anybody being displaced by a compulsory purchase order must be rehoused where 'suitable alternative accommodation' is not available.
+See Toby for how this is defined in more detail.

 ## Force the refurbishment option
 There is scope to force the refurbishment option via a class action for disrepair under the (Housing Act? - for tenants?) and breach of lease for leaseholders.